maxall41/ModalSquared.js/README.md

 # ModalSquared.js
 ![](portfolio.gif)
-### Easy, Fast and simple modals
+### Easy, Fast and simple modals.
 ModalSquared.js is a super small library for showing and hiding modals.
-It was specificly designed to show and hide bootstrap modals so i didnt have to use jquery and bootstraps javascript but you can use it for anything.
+It was specificly designed to show and hide bootstrap modals so i didnt have to use jquery and bootstrap's javascript but you can use it for anything.
 It's also less than 1kb!
 ## Setup
 #### 1.Download css and js files
 #### 2. put css and js files in your project directory